Frictionless motion of diffuse interfaces by sharp phase-field modeling: Results and discussion

-In Fig.~\ref{fig:Velocity-vs-driving-force}, we plot the relative deviation of the measured interface velocity $v$ from its theoretic expectation $v_{\mathrm{th}}$ as function of the driving force $\tilde{\df}=\df\dx/\intEnergy$.
-The mean error is depicted by the thick solid/dashed lines.
-The continuous lines indicate a constant time resolution of $\kin\df\dt/(\intEnergy\dx)=8\cdot10^{-8}$, where $\dt$ is the time step.
-For all these driving forces the interface center has passes at least four grid points.
-The dashed lines indicate shorter simulations, where the interface center has not been advanced by the distance of a full grid point.
-The difference between the oscillation amplitude and the mean value is plotted as transparently colored area.
-When the colored area is found above the mean value, we have the ``healthy'' situation that the measured interface velocity oscillates around the theoretic expectation.
-In contrast, colored areas below the mean value denote the ``unhealthy'' case, when the theoretic expectation is located somewhere outside the oscillation interval.
+In Fig.~\ref{fig:Velocity-vs-driving-force}, we compare average relative interface velocities as well as the stationary oscillation amplitudes as function of the constant driving force for a number of different models.
+As illustrated in Figs.~\ref{fig:pinning}b), the oscillation amplitudes are indicated by the transparently colored areas connected to the solid lines.
+The colored areas start from the oscillation amplitude value and end at the mean value.
+When the colored area is found above the mean value, we encounter the desirable situation that the measured value oscillates around the theoretic expectation.
+In contrast, colored areas below the mean value denote the undesirable case when the theoretic expectation is located somewhere outside the oscillation interval.

-Without restoring of translational invariance (no TI), grid friction leads to substantial errors in the interface velocity.
-Even for interfaces as wide as $\tilde{\width}=5$, grid pinning occurs for driving forces below $\df\dx/4\intEnergy<10^{-7}$.
-In contrast, the 1D SPFM is not subjected to this limitation, even if the phase-field width is chosen as small as $\tilde{\width}=0.6$.
-For the SPFM the error in the interface velocity only depends on the error in the time discretization!